Nuevo Diseño de los Perfiles de los Distritos y Escuelas

 The Every Student Succeeds Act (ESSA), signed by President Obama on December 10, 2015, replaces the No Child Left Behind (NCLB) Act and affords states greater flexibility.
 ESSA encourages schools and educators to innovate and create systems that address local needs.
 As a part of this work, the Oregon Department of Education will redesign the School and District report cards to engage and inform families about their school’s approach to learning, academic and extracurricular offerings, and student performance.
 Reports cards also serve as an important tool for continuous improvement planning by local and state policymakers, in conjunction with the communities they serve.

 Background and Goals

 The Oregon Department first produced report cards in 2000, and has had to revise these several times in the ensuing years.
 The first major redesign was in 2002 to meet the requirements of the No Child Left Behind Act (NCLB).
 Only incremental changes resulted until 2013, when a major revision accompanied the approval of Oregon’s Elementary and Secondary Education Act (ESEA) Waiver, which allowed the state to implement a new accountability system for schools.
 The 2013 revision was accomplished under the direction of an external stakeholder committee and marked a significant step forward in design.
-However, the current report cards contain features that make them less accessible than they could be to our parents and families.
+However, the redesigned report cards contained features that made them less accessible than they could be to our parents and families.
 ESSA provides us with an opportunity to take the next step in design improvement for our reports, and to make them more relevant to parents, especially parents from historically underserved communities.